St Catherine's Oratory: History

 Although de Godeton died in 1327, the lighthouse was nevertheless completed in 1328.
 It remained in active use until the Dissolution of the Monasteries between 1538 and 1541.

+St. Catherine's Oratory is Britain's only surviving medieval lighthouse, and the second oldest, after the Roman lighthouse at Dover.
+It is a stone structure four stories high, octagonal on the outside and four-sided on the inside, originally attached to the west side of a building; remnants of three other walls are visible.

-In the 18th century Sir Richard Worsley of Appuldurcombe House bolstered the structure by adding four large buttresses to prevent its collapse.
+In the 18th century, Sir Richard Worsley of Appuldurcombe House bolstered the structure by adding four large buttresses to prevent its collapse.

-Nearby there are the footings of a replacement lighthouse begun in 1785, but never completed, because the hill is prone to dense fog.
+Nearby, there are the footings of a replacement lighthouse begun in 1785 but never completed, as the hill was prone to dense fog.
 Its remnants are known locally as the "salt cellar".
 A nearby Bronze Age barrow was excavated in 1925.
 The current St. Catherine's Lighthouse, constructed after the 1837 wreck of the Clarendon, was built much closer to sea level on St. Catherine's Point.